MicrosoftDocs/Devices-docs/surface/surface-pro-arm-app-management.md

 ### Manage firmware with Intune and DFCI

-With Microsoft Intune and [Device Firmware Configuration Interface (DFCI) profiles](surface-manage-dfci-guide.md), you can manage hardware components at the firmware level just like any other Surface device.
+With Microsoft Intune and [Device Firmware Configuration Interface (DFCI) profiles](surface-manage-dfci-guide.md), you can manage hardware components at the firmware level for ARM-based Surface devices, similar to other Surface devices.
 To learn more, see [Manage DFCI on Surface devices](surface-manage-dfci-guide.md).

-<a name='manage-with-azure-ad'></a>

 ### Manage with Microsoft Entra ID

-Microsoft Intune admin center and Intune integrate with Microsoft Entra ID for identity and access control and provide granular management of enrolled devices.
-Highlights include faster device sign in times and a more streamlined catalog of policy settings enabling full device management from the cloud.
-For example, you can [manage LTE using eSIM profiles](/windows/client-management/mdm/esim-enterprise-management) to configure data plans and deploy activation codes to multiple devices.
+The Microsoft Intune admin center integrates with Microsoft Entra ID to provide granular management of enrolled devices, enabling faster device sign-ins and streamlined policy settings for full cloud-based management.
+For example, you can [manage LTE using eSIM profiles](/windows/client-management/mdm/esim-enterprise-management) to configure data plans and deploy activation codes across multiple devices.

 ### Co-management

-Once deployed in Autopilot, you can join devices to Microsoft Entra ID or Active Directory ([Microsoft Entra hybrid join](/azure/active-directory/devices/concept-azure-ad-join-hybrid)), where you can [manage the devices with Intune](/mem/intune/remote-actions/device-management) or [co-manage them with Endpoint Configuration Manager](/mem/configmgr/comanage/overview), which installs the 32-bit x86 ConfigMgr client.
+After deployment via Autopilot, devices can be joined to Microsoft Entra ID or Active Directory ([Microsoft Entra hybrid join](/azure/active-directory/devices/concept-azure-ad-join-hybrid)), where you can [manage the devices with Intune](/mem/intune/remote-actions/device-management) or [co-manage them with Endpoint Configuration Manager](/mem/configmgr/comanage/overview), which installs the 32-bit x86 ConfigMgr client.

 ### Other MDM solutions

-You may be able to use non-Microsoft MDM tools to manage ARM-based Surface devices.
+Non-Microsoft MDM tools may be used to manage ARM-based Surface devices.
 For details, contact your MDM provider.

 ### Antivirus software

-Microsoft Defender helps protect Windows 10 and 11 on ARM-based PCs for the supported lifetime of the device.
-Some third-party antivirus software can't be installed on devices running on an ARM-based processor.
-Collaboration with third-party antivirus software providers is continuing for AV app readiness on ARM-based PCs.
+Microsoft Defender protects Windows 10 and 11 on ARM-based PCs throughout the device's supported lifetime.
+While more non-Microsoft antivirus programs now support Arm-based PCs, confirm compatibility with your specific solution.
+Windows Security continues to offer comprehensive protection.

 ## Service and maintain

-ARM-based devices have specific requirements for maintaining the latest drivers and firmware.
-They're designed to use Windows Update to simplify keeping drivers and firmware up to date for home and small business users.
-Use the default settings to receive Automatic updates.
-To verify:
+ARM-based devices are designed to simplify the update process for drivers and firmware via Windows Update.
+Ensure the default settings are enabled to receive automatic updates:

 1. Go to **Start** > **Settings > Update & Security > Windows Update** > **Advanced Options.**
 2. Under **Choose how updates are installed,** select **Automatic (recommended)**.